-Brief Description of key contents Scope of policy Third-party standards or initiatives (if applicable) Availability Identification and Assessment of Risks: Intralot entities must assess their risks in of how they are most likely to be involved in money laundering activities or actions.
-Risk Assessment Process: Risk associated with the country or place Risk associated with the client/player Risk associated with the transaction (including payment methods) Risk associated with the product Examples of "Suspicious Activity" are included in Appendix A of the AML Policy Compliance with Local Laws and Regulations he context (in approace) Policy: Whistleblowing Corporate Policy Accountable for implementation (the most senior role) Group Chief Legal & Compliace Counselor Purpose: Encourage and enable Reporting Individuals to raise information on Breaches regardin illegal or unethical conduct or practices or violations of the law.
-Protect Reporting Individuals Establish policies and procedures Reporting Responsibility No Retaliation: No Reporting Individual who participates in a review or investigaton of Information on Breaches shall be subject to retaliation.
-Confidentiality: identification of the anyone reporting an Information on Breaches to themselves in order to faciliate the investigation.
-Reporting Procedures: Prompt Reporting Reporting Information on Breaches Questions relating the scope, interpretation, or operation of this Policy Investigation of the Reported Information on Breaches Periodic reviews Miscellaneous f an 1.
-Encouragement and support of the Reporting Individuals to rais information on Breaches regarding suspected illegal or unethic INTRANET INTRALOT Corporate website Policy: Group Procurement Policy Accountable for implementation (the most senior role) Group Supply Chain Director Mandatory Framework: The policy is mandatory for all worldwide subsidiaries of Int Best Practices: Aims to enable subsidiaries to apply basic international best practices the purchasing process.
+Brief Description of key contents Scope of policy Third-party standards or initiatives (if applicable) Availability Identification and Assessment of Risks: Intratot entities must assess their risks in the context of now they are most likely to be involved in money laundering activities or actions.
+Risk Assessment Process: Risk associated with the country or place Risk associated with the client/player Risk associated with the transaction (including payment methods) Risk associated with the product Examples of "Suspicious Activity" are included in Appendix A of the AML Policy Compliance with Local Laws and Regulations • Law 4557/2018 Policy: Whistleblowing Corporate Policy Accountable for implementation (the most senior role) Group Chief Legal & Compliace Counselor Purpose: Encourage and enable Reporting Individuals to raise information on Breaches regarding suspected illegal or unethical conduct or practices or violations of the law.
+Protect Reporting Individuals Establish policies and procedures Reporting Responsibility No Retaliation: No Reporting Individual who participates in a review or investigaton of an Information on Breaches shall be subject to retaliation.
+Confidentiality: identification of the anyone reporting an Information on Breaches to identify themselves in order to faciliate the investigation.
+Reporting Procedures: Prompt Reporting Reporting Information on Breaches Questions relating the scope, interpretation, or operation of this Policy Investigation of the Reported Information on Breaches Periodic reviews Miscellaneous Encouragement and support of the Reporting Individuals to raise information on Breaches regarding suspected illegal or unethical conduct or practices or violations of the law.
+Protection of Reporting Individuals Establishment of policies and procedures EU DIRECTIVE 2019/1937 INTRANET INTRALOT Corporate website Policy: Group Procurement Policy Accountable for implementation (the most senior role) Group Supply Chain Director Mandatory Framework: The policy is mandatory for all worldwide subsidiaries of Intralot S.A.
+Best Practices: Aims to enable subsidiaries to apply basic international best practices concerning the purchasing process.
 Immediate Effect: The policy is placed into immediate effect.
-Performance Evaluation: Proper incorporation of the policy is a significant part of the performance evaluation and review of each subsidiary.
-Applicability: Applies to all worldwide subsidiaries or intralot Gr Purpose: To ensure subsidiaries apply international best practic their purchasing processes.
-Implementation: Effective immediately, with adherance being of es in INTRANET
+Performance Evaluation: Proper incorporation of the policy is a significant part of the annual performance evaluation and review of each subsidiary.
+Applicability: Applies to all worldwide subsidiaries of Intralot Group Purpose: To ensure subsidiaries apply international best practices in their purchasing processes.
+Implementation: Effective immediately, with adherence being crucial for annual performance evaluations and reviews.
+INTRANET